-Currently FAMA supports the education of 125 Pygmy children, coming from 87 families.
+Currently FAMA supports the education of 225 children, mostly Pygmies, coming from 150 families.

 Although the Pygmies initially believed their children incapable of studying like other children, most of the children are progressing regularly to the next grade.
-Some FAMA students are now in high school and continue to place at the top of their class.
+Some FAMA students are now in high school.
+This year, FAMA celebrated it's first high school graduate.